shanassaf/customer-feedback/README.md

 ## Archcitecture

-Hosted wth vercel - you can visit the webpage at [customer-feedback-xi.vercel.app]this url.
+Hosted wth vercel - you can visit the webpage at [customer-feedback-xi.vercel.app](customer-feedback).

 ## Available Scripts